anavinahar/architecture-center/docs/microservices/gateway.md

 - A single operation might require calls to multiple services.
 That can result in multiple network round trips between the client and the server, adding significant latency.
 - It can result in complex client code.
 The client must keep track of multiple endpoints, and handle failures in a resilient way.
-- It creates coupling between the client and the services that it calls, making it harder to refactor services.
+- It creates coupling between the client and the backend.
+The client needs to know how the individual services are decomposed.
+That makes it harder to maintain the client and also harder to refactor services.
 - Each individual service must handle concerns such as authentication, SSL, and client rate limiting.
 - Services must expose a client-friendly protocol such as HTTP or WebSocket.
 This limits the choice of [communication protocols](./interservice-communication.md)